 The Haus der Geschichte der Bundesrepublik Deutschland Foundation is subdivided into seven sections: Section I: Exhibitions; Section II: Communications; Section III: Collections; Section IV: Digital Services; Section Z: Central Services and Administration; and the sections for the Zeitgeschichtliches Forum Leipzig and the two museums in Berlin.
 The sections are subdivided into specialist units.

-The Foundation is managed and legally represented by its President, Prof. Hans Walter Hütter.
-Prof. Harald Biermann is Deputy President and also the Foundation’s Director of Communications.
-Dr. Jürgen Reiche is Director of the Zeitgeschichtliches Forum Leipzig; the two Berlin museums are managed by Dr. Mike Lukasch.
+The Foundation is managed and legally represented by its President, Prof. Harald Biermann.
+Dr. Ruth Rosenberger is Deputy President.
+Dr. Uta Bretschneider is Director of the Zeitgeschichtliches Forum Leipzig; the two Berlin museums are managed by Dr. Mike Lukasch.

 “Museums for History” is a network of 29 museums of (cultural) history in Germany, Austria and Switzerland.
 It addresses the cultural identity of cities, regions and countries in a united Europe.
 By addressing the question of what is our “own” and what is “foreign”, it contributes to current debates in society.
 The Haus der Geschichte Foundation is an active member of the network.